Who Was Humphrey Bogart?

 Despite his poor performance in school, in 1917 Bogart's parents decided to send him to Philips Academy in Andover, Massachusetts—the rigorous and storied private boarding school where John Adams had once served as headmaster.
 Predictably, Bogart failed to meet the school's high academic standards and was expelled in May of the next year.

 Young, restless and unsure what to make of his life, Bogart enlisted in the United States Navy, only weeks after his dismissal from school, to fight in World War I. He recalled his thinking at the time: "War was great stuff.
 Paris!
 French girls!
 Hot damn! ...
 The war was a big joke.
 Death?
 What does death mean to a kid of 17?"
-Perhaps the most notable occurrence of Humphrey's naval service was a scar he acquired above the right corner of his upper lip that would later become the defining feature of his tough guy appearance.
+Perhaps the most notable occurrence of Bogart's naval service was a scar he acquired above the right corner of his upper lip that would later become the defining feature of his tough guy appearance.

 Although accounts vary, the most widely accepted story is that Bogart received the scar while escorting a handcuffed prisoner.
-The prisoner asked him for a cigarette, and when Humphrey reached into his pocket for a match, the prisoner smashed him in the face with his handcuffs and attempted, unsuccessfully, to flee.
+The prisoner asked him for a cigarette, and when Bogart reached into his pocket for a match, the prisoner smashed him in the face with his handcuffs and attempted, unsuccessfully, to flee.

 Bogart was honorably discharged from the navy in 1919 and once again faced the question of what to make of his life.
 A year later, he met a stage actress named Alice Brady who landed him a job as the company manager of a touring production of The Ruined Lady.